 Air Support Unit (Falcon Field)

-In January of 1994 the department leased two McDonnell Douglas 500E turbine helicopters and the Aviation Section began full-time operations.
-The helicopters were eventually purchased by the department.
-A third MD500E helicopter was added to the fleet in May 2003.
-Since 1994, the section has flown nearly 50,000 Accident/Incident free flight hours.
-This represents the Aviation Section's commitment to enhanced safety, efficiency, and service to patrol, fire personnel and the citizens of Mesa.
+Since 1986, the section has flown nearly 76,000 flight hours in direct support of our community.
+This represents the Mesa Police Department’s commitment to enhanced safety, efficiency, and service to patrol, fire personnel and the residents of Mesa.
 Those hours were spent supporting every facet of law enforcement, as well as the aviation needs of other city departments.

 Employment with Mesa's Air Support Unit